lisa-gm/pyINLA/install.md

     source scripts/daint_cscs_utils.sh
     ```
     Notes:
-    - This is needed because starting the programming environment spawns a new shell session, in which previously sourced scripts are not available anymore.
+    - This is needed because starting the programming environment spawns a new shell session in which previously sourced scripts are no longer available.

-8. Load the required environments modules:
+8. Load the required environment modules:
     ```
     daint_load_modules
     ```